 There is a well-run zoo (Parc Zoologique) nearby.

 Shoppers will want to stop over at the Center Commercial Euralille or Euralille Shopping Center located between the two train stations.
 There are 120 shops, restaurants, and cafes that will vie for your money in this Rem Koolhaas 1994 classic.

 Note that many museums in Lille are closed on Monday and Tuesday.

 For an interesting day trip from Lille, take the train to the nearby town of Lens, where you can see the new extension of the Louvre, called the Louvre-Lens.

 Lille has two metro lines, two tram lines, and about 60 bus lines.
 For the tourist, obtaining a Lille City Pass might be the best answer to transportation needs, as it provides entry to 28 tourist sites and attractions as well as free use of the public transportation system.
 You can get the pass at the tourist office.

 The Lille Tourist Office is located in the Palais Rihour at Place Rihour.
 There are many tours you can sign up for in the tourism office, including a remembrance tour, a city tour, a bike tour, and a guided walking tour of Old Lille.
 You can also reserve to climb the Town Hall Belfry for a view of Lille and sign up for Segway tours.

 Lille was the first city in France to offer a Christmas market.
 The market runs from about mid-November to the end of December, and shops are even open on the three Sundays before Christmas.
 The Lille Christmas market is located on Rihour square.

 Weather and Climate

 Lille offers a very pleasant climate in the summer, although you can expect a little rain, which intensifies in the fall.
-June-August daily highs are in the low 20s (Centigrade), around 70°F.
+June through August daily highs are in the low 20s (Centigrade), which is around 70°F.